 The 2nd most popular battery free toy was Lego & Duplo.
 They received 5 recommendations.
 We actually made a Duplo wall for the kids back in the Summer.
-It is still played with every day.
+It is still played with every day, and is so cool.
 We’re HUGE Lego fans in this house!

 In 7th place was one of my all time favourite toys...
 The Kitchen/ tea set.
 This choice received 3 votes.
-We’ve bought Syd a Wooden Kitchen for Christmas, and got a total bargain!
-There are some amazing bargains on wooden kitchens at the moment.
-You can get this ELC Wooden Kitchen for just £60 (RRP £150) if you use the code XMAS20 before 18th November!
+We bought Syd a Wooden Kitchen for Christmas, and got a total bargain!
+There are some amazing bargains on wooden kitchens at the moment, so sign up for their mailing list!

 8th-10th place was also tied.
 Jigsaws, Books and Doll’s Pram all got 2 votes each.
-These are all items my children love to play with on a daily basis, and their Christmas haul will definitely contain a couple of jigsaws and plenty of books, too.
+These are all items my children love to play with on a daily basis.
+So their Christmas haul will definitely contain a couple of jigsaws and plenty of books, too.

 There were a few items I expected to see in the top 10 which aren’t there… A Wooden Doll’s House would definitely be on my list.
 I am determined to find a reasonably priced, non Pink Doll’s House for the kids.
 That’s my current mission!

-I was also surprised that there wasn’t a single mention of an easel, colouring books or paint.
+I was also surprised that there wasn’t a single mention of an easel, colouring books, chalk or paint.
 The most played with battery free toy in our house is a £6 magnetic drawing board.
 (Think Magna Doodle).
 I want to get an Easel for the kids, but can’t work out where I’d store it between uses.
 We also love using chalk outside, and playing games like hopscotch.

 The final toy which I was sure would be somewhere in the top 10 is my personal favourite… the BALL!
 Every single child I have ever known has owned a ball at some point or another.
 My toddlers are a bit young for footballs or heavy balls yet.
 They love to watch me juggle with a couple of ball pool balls, though.